navicore/navactor/README.md

 Just a toy implementation in the beginning stages to validate implementation choices (Rust, Tokio, Sqlite, and Petgraph).

-Current functionality is limited to the support of "gauge" observations presented in the internal observation json format via *nix piped stream.
+Current functionality is limited to the support of "gauge" and "counter" observations presented in the internal observation json format via *nix piped stream.

 ```json